2222-01-05

 7. Comment Box

 This system really checks all the boxes in terms of convenience and quickness.
 Access the website.
 Type in the comment.
 Press Enter.
-It’s really simple and really effective to remove any sort of inconvenience from the feedback process.
-Even though it’s limited in terms of the format of the feedback message.
+It’s really simple and really effective, removing any sort of inconvenience from the feedback process, even though it’s limited in terms of the format of the feedback message.

 Feedback-widgets-screen-recordings

-Customers may find it difficult to verbally describe their problems, especially if it is a display error on the website.
-This would lead to confusion for the support and technical teams, and they would then have to go back to the customers to ask for more details.
+Customers may find it difficult to verbally describe their problems, especially if they are displayed errors on the website.
+This would lead to confusion for the support and technical teams, who would then have to go back to the customers to ask for more details.

 PROS ?
 CONS ?